itucsdb1710/itucsdb15/docs/developer/member1.rst

 RST_DETAILS TABLE
 -----------------
-This table stores the location and food category, you can see the table in jilan's part, but i have used an update operation of this table to update the location and food category of the selected restaurant as shown below.
+To have full informatoin about this table you can see it in jilan's part, but i have used an update operation in this table to update the location and food category of the selected restaurant as shown below.

 .. code-block:: sql